sumatrapdfreader/sumatrapdf/docs/md/Commands.md

 - `color` : default, color
 - `openedit` : boolean, `false` if not given
+- `copytoclipboard` : boolean, `false` if not given.
+For higlihgt/underline etc. annotations, copies the text of annotaiton to clipboard.
+This used to be default behavior for built-in `a` etc. keyboard shortcuts but now it has to be explicitly chosen.

+Use cases:
-Use case: change default color for annotations.
-Create multiple shortcuts for different colors.
+- change default color for annotations
+- create multiple shortcuts for different colors

 Example: change `a` to create green highlight annotation: